Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_quality_azure.md

 ## JSON Configuration File for Great Expectations

-This section describes the structure of the JSON configuration file used in our system.
+This section describes the structure of the JSON configuration file used for the data quality process.
 The configuration is defined using Python's Pydantic library for data validation.

-Here is the description of the main elements:

 1. `gx_directory_path`: Path to the Great Expectations metadata store.
 2. `dataset_name`: Name of the dataset that is being processed.